facebookincubator/TTPForge/pkg/blocks/README.md

 **Parameters:**

-ttpFilePath: the absolute or relative path to the TTP file.
+ttpFilePath: the absolute or relative path to the TTP YAML file.
-system: An optional fs.StatFS from which to load the TTP
+fsys: an afero.Fs that contains the specified TTP file path

 **Returns:**